Chapter 10: The Capital Men

 Although many had trouble reconciling the presence, in their society, of a majority labouring poor to their moral consciences and religious beliefs, most seemed to accept it as part of the natural order.
 Even the members of the egalitarian society proposed by François Quesnai and so warmly embraced by Dr Adam Smith towards the end of his 4th Book on The Wealth of Nations were not ordinary people.
 They were land owners, gentleman farmers, industrialists and merchants whose economic system relied totally on a vast pool of labouring poor.
 From the point of view of any member of these capitalised classes, such a society would be egalitarian.
 However, from the point of view of any of their labouring poor, their society would be distinctly authoritarian.

-Most petty capitalist do not, however, think that deeply about the social conditions around them.
+Most petty capitalists do not, however, think that deeply about the social conditions around them.
 They dismiss them as not being their concern.
 They manage to justify their disproportionate share of wealth with much shallower arguments.
 The young director of an equipment dealership who had the exclusive sales mandate with a large equipment manufacturer within his prescribed local territory put it simply:

 "I started my business from scratch and built it up to what it is today.
 I am therefore perfectly right to pay myself far more than I pay my employees."